The Ballads (Mariah Carey album)

 The Ballads is the third compilation album by American singer Mariah Carey.
-The album features some of Carey's top selling ballads over the course of her career.
-It was released internationally in late 2008, North America in January 2009, and United Kingdom in February 2010.
-It debuted at number ten on the US Billboard 200 marking the highest debut of the week, and also peaked atop the UK R&B Albums Chart.
+The album features some of Carey's top-selling ballads over the course of her career.
+It was released internationally in late 2008, in North America in January 2009, and in the United Kingdom in February 2010.
+It debuted at number ten on the US Billboard 200, marking the highest debut of the week, and also peaked atop the UK R&B Albums Chart.

 Background and release

 The album was announced in 2008 and was set to feature various ballads both from Carey's time at Columbia Records and from the soundtrack album, Glitter (2001).
 The album did not feature any new material or any songs from then-label, Island Records.
 The album was released internationally on various dates from October 2008, and later released throughout North America on January 20, 2009.
 For the North American release of the album, Carey re-recorded her 1993 single "Hero".
 A music video was shot which showed Carey singing in a recording room accompanied by her dog.
 It is intercut with a scene of New York City during the night.
 The album was later re-released in the United Kingdom under a new title, LoveSongs, on February 8, 2010.